RWBY: Ice Queendom: Production and release

 In February 2022, a website for a RWBY project, dubbed the "Team RWBY Project", was opened with future announcements listed to come.
 The following month, an anime series was announced on March 25, 2022.
 It is produced by Shaft and directed by Toshimasa Suzuki, with chief direction by Kenjirou Okada, visual director by Nobuyuki Takeuchi, animation concept by Gen Urobuchi, scripts written by Tow Ubukata, and music composed by Nobuko Toda and Kazuma Jinnouchi.
-Nobuhiro Sugiyama (Shaft) designed the characters for animation, based on character concepts by illustrator Huke.
-Sugiyama was the chief animation director alongside Hiroki Yamamura (Shaft), Yoshiaki Itou (Shaft), and Rina Iwamoto.
+Nobuhiro Sugiyama designed the characters for animation, based on character concepts by illustrator Huke.
+Sugiyama was the chief animation director alongside Hiroki Yamamura, Yoshiaki Itou, and Rina Iwamoto.
 Kana Miyai, Hiroto Nagata, and Kazuki Kawada (the latter both of Shaft) are the main animators.
 The series aired from July 3 to September 18, 2022, on Tokyo MX, BS11, and MBS, with Plus Media Networks Asia handled the Southeast Asia release for simulcast premiere on Aniplus Asia.
 The first three episodes were streamed on YouTube from June 24 to 26.
 The opening theme song is "Beyond Selves" by Void_Chords feat.
 L, while the ending theme song is "Awake" by Saori Hayami.
 Crunchyroll streamed the series along with an English dub.
 Billy Kametz was originally cast as Roman Torchwick in the English dub of the anime, but was later recast by Christopher Wehkamp after his 2022 hiatus and death.
 On March 24, voice actress Arryn Zech expressed discomfort with being involved in Ice Queendom upon being made aware of the 2015 domestic abuse allegations concerning series writer Tow Ubukata.
 This prompted Ubukata to tweet in response to Zech.
 Zech later tweeted again to confirm that she would be reprising her voice role of Blake Belladonna in the English dub of Ice Queendom, stating that she had internal discussions with the staff and that she would be donating her payment for her work to an undisclosed charity.